charmbracelet/skate/README.md

 <details>
 	<summary>Are there any file size limits?</summary>
-	<p>There are no limitations in file size per se, although there's a 1 GB cap on storage for the free charm accounts, but you can get unlimited if you self-host the Charm Cloud.</p>
+	<p>There are no limitations in file size per se, although there's a 1 GB cap on storage for the free Charm accounts, but you can get unlimited if you self-host the Charm Cloud.</p>
 </details>
 <details>
 	<summary>Is it possible to not have a local copy of the database?</summary>